dgaydukov/cert-ocpjp11/files/ocpjp11.md

 }
 ```

-When you use `Repeatable` annotation, and trying to get it by reflection, you will get array annotation, inside which woudl
-be your annotations with values
+When you use `Repeatable` annotation, and trying to get it by reflection, you will get array annotation, inside which would be your annotations with values
 ```java
 import java.lang.annotation.Repeatable;
 import java.lang.annotation.Retention;